Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Test-AzPrivateIPAddressAvailability.md

 ### TestByResource
 ```
-Test-AzureRmPrivateIPAddressAvailability -VirtualNetwork <PSVirtualNetwork> -IPAddress <String>
+Test-AzPrivateIPAddressAvailability -VirtualNetwork <PSVirtualNetwork> -IPAddress <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### TestByResourceId
 ```
-Test-AzureRmPrivateIPAddressAvailability -ResourceGroupName <String> -VirtualNetworkName <String>
+Test-AzPrivateIPAddressAvailability -ResourceGroupName <String> -VirtualNetworkName <String>
  -IPAddress <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Test-AzureRmPrivateIPAddressAvailability** cmdlet tests whether a specified private IP address is available in a virtual network.
+The **Test-AzPrivateIPAddressAvailability** cmdlet tests whether a specified private IP address is available in a virtual network.
 This cmdlet returns a list of available private IP addresses if the requested private IP address is taken.

 ## EXAMPLES

 ### Example 1: Test whether an IP address is available using the pipeline
 ```
-PS C:\>Get-AzureRmVirtualNetwork -Name $vnetName -ResourceGroupName $rgname | Test-AzureRmPrivateIPAddressAvailability -IPAddress "10.0.1.10"
+PS C:\>Get-AzVirtualNetwork -Name $vnetName -ResourceGroupName $rgname | Test-AzPrivateIPAddressAvailability -IPAddress "10.0.1.10"
 ```

-This command gets a virtual network and uses the pipeline operator to pass it to **Test-AzureRmPrivateIPAddressAvailability**, which tests whether the specified private IP address is available.
+This command gets a virtual network and uses the pipeline operator to pass it to **Test-AzPrivateIPAddressAvailability**, which tests whether the specified private IP address is available.

 ## PARAMETERS